-Outcomes and indicators have been developed under each priority theme and these will provide a framework for decision and investments across the timeframe of the Corporate Strategy.
-However, the delay in the development of the new Corporate Strategy caused by the impact of the pandemic enabled Council to identify and factor into the new Strategy the challenges and impacts on the Council and our Borough of the Covid-19 pandemic.
-As a result it is recognized that the Strategy should be seen as a "living" document and be reviewed on a regular basis (at least annually).
-It must evolve to meet the emerging understanding and context created by the impacts of Covid-19 in our area.
+Outcomes and indicators were developed under each priority theme and these provide a framework for decision and investments across the timeframe of the Corporate Strategy.
+However, the delay in the development of the new Corporate Strategy caused by the impact of the pandemic enabled Council to identify and factor into the Strategy the challenges and impacts on the Council and our Borough of the Covid-19 pandemic.
+As a result it was recognized that the Strategy should be seen as a "living" document and be reviewed on a regular basis (at least annually).